hackdou/initblog.com/about/index.md

 <center>initstring is a security researcher based in Melbourne, Austraia.</center>

 # Contact
 For anything related to a tool on GitHub, please open an issue there.
-Otherwise, you can try me emailing me at protonmail using my initstring handle.
+Otherwise, email me at protonmail using my initstring handle.

 Here's a PGP public key for that address: